loungerider/local-devenv-demo/examples/simple-webapp/simple-webapp.md

 ## Prerequisites

 * devbox is installed and `devbox shell` was executed.
-* The minikube devenv cluster should be running locally.
+* The minikube devenv cluster should be running locally using `task devenv-init` which includes the nginx ingress.

 ```bash
 task devenv-status